 Head of household.
 If you do not choose to treat your nonresident spouse as a U.S. resident, you may be able to use head of household filing status.
-You must pay more than half the cost of maintaining a household for certain dependents or relatives other than your nonresident alien spouse.
+To use this status you must pay more than half the cost of maintaining a household for certain dependents or relatives other than your nonresident alien spouse.
 For more information, see Publication 501.

-When To File
+When To File and Pay

-If you file on the calendar year basis, the due date for filing your return is April 15 (April 17 for 1994 returns) following the close of your tax year.
+If you file on the calendar year basis, the due date for filing your return is April 15 following the close of your tax year.
 If you file on a fiscal year basis (a year ending on the last day of any month except December), the due date is 3 months and 15 days after the close of your fiscal year.
+In general, the tax shown on your return should be paid by the due date of the return, without regard to any extension of time for filing the return.